Evan Lloyd (MP): Life

 He was elected a Member (MP) of the Parliament of England for Denbighshire in 1584.
-In 1586 Lloyd, a fervent Protestant, fought for the Dutch under the Earl of Leicester.
+In 1586 Lloyd, a fervent Protestant, fought for the Dutch under Robert Sidney, 1st Earl of Leicester.

-He died in London the following year on his way home, having been made a knight banneret.
+He died in London the following year on his way home, having been made a Knight banneret by the Earl.
 He was buried in his native parish on 3 March 1587.
-He had married Elizabeth, the daughter of Thomas Mostyn of Mostyn, Flintshire and the widow of John Wyn Iâl of Plas yn Iâl.
-They had a son, John, and a daughter.